Wednesday newsletters always feature a hotel and/or flight review.

 - My verdict

-1. PRICE OF THE TICKET
+1. COST OF MY TICKET

 As previously explained, I almost never pay a full price for a flight, as I mostly use my hard-earned miles for booking a premium class seat or make the booking during an airline’s promotion.
 I booked this particular journey using 62,500 AAdvantage miles, which is the number of miles needed for a one-way First Class ticket between the Middle East and Europe.
 In addition, I had to pay $98 USD for taxes and carrier imposed fees.
 AAdvantage is the frequent flyer program of American Airlines.
 The US airline devaluated its program this year, and you now need more miles to book award tickets on certain routes (such as the First Class route between Europe and the Middle, which used to be 40,000 miles one-way).
 But despite the devaluation, I still consider AAdvantage to be the best frequent flyer program in the world and you can read here why.